jaxgoodlabs/GIS_portfolio/README.md

 ## Portfolio
 Below are some examples of my work.

-### Simple iframe insert
-This is a simple iframe created on Google Sheets and embedded here.
-This is only a placeholder to demonstrate that my portfolio is set up properly to publish iframes and will be removed in subsequent weeks of the course.

-<iframe width="600" height="371" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ2Onf8XIOj3ZYJSLff_D9Xh947V9mCuw9lcPUKHoTq7nA7oal4jFPZ0GGU8szrc791OzZUZW7HbI7T/pubchart?oid=2081714158&amp;format=interactive"></iframe>

 ### Google Map Style: People's Square
 In this exercise, I used the [Google Maps Platform Styling Wizard](https://mapstyle.withgoogle.com/) to create my own Google Maps basemap, which I've named People's Square.
 To create the style, I first searched Google for an image (filtered by "marked for resuse" license) whose color scheme matched that of the map style I wanted to create.